Lite-Berry-pi/Lite-Berry-Pi/README.md

 + *02/11/2021* -
   + Assigned roles to users at time of registration.
   + Added permissions to the route controllers.
+  + Added tests for translating a `string` to light Ids, creating a User and Design, and communicating with the Hub server.

 ---